- Departments M - Z

 The first snowstorm that the City determines to be significant enough to declare the "First Winter Event" of the season will then start the winter parking rules for the season and these stay in effect until April 1st.

-Remember that during snow emergencies, the rules become more strict so be sure that you find out what the rules are where you park.
+When a snow emergency is declared, the rules become more strict so be sure that you find out what the rules are where you park.
 Any exceptions will be noted in the current year's Winter Parking Flyer for reference.
 For any questions related to winter parking violations or towing, contact the Malden Parking Department at 781-397-7196.

 - Emergency Lots